dirkschumacher/defmacroex/README.md

 }
 ```

-At runtime, the code gets replaced by this through the use of macros:
+During package load, the code gets replaced by the expanded version of
+the macro.
+This means the function does not have any runtime overhead.

 ``` r
 defmacroex::analyze_dataset